 Arrival Friday tea at 4pm, if possible.
 Dinner at 7.00pm followed by first talk.
-Saturday two talks before lunch; afternoon free with optional guided walk.
+Saturday 3 talks before lunch; afternoon free with launch of the new OUP Works of Henry Vaughan at Y Gaer, Brecon at 4pm.
 Dinner at 7.00pm followed by poetry readings.
 Sunday two talks, after breakfast; followed (after coffee) by the Association AGM to which all are invited.
 Memorial Evensong at Llansantffraed Church at 3pm concludes the weekend.

 Breakfast from 7.30 am Lunch 1.00pm Tea 4.00pm Dinner 7.00pm

 PLEASE NOTE: We have shortly to put down a Deposit of £25 pp (for Resident Participants) to confirm our Booking and Numbers, and would be grateful for cheques a.s.a.p.
 Final Full Payment will be required in advance, by April 1st 2019.
 Places may have to be allocated on a first-come-first-served basis.